0xYYY/v3-periphery-foundry/docs/interfaces/INonfungiblePositionManager.md

-*Wraps Uniswap V3 positions in a non-fungible token interface which allows for them to be transferred and authorized.*
+*Burns a token ID, which deletes it from the NFT contract.
+The token must have 0 liquidity and all tokens must be collected first.*
 #### Parameters

 | Name | Type | Description |